 Principal Investigator: Alexandra Assis Rosa

-- 2007-…: the project Antologia(s) de conto inglês traduzido para português/ Anthology/ies of Short Stories in English translated into Portuguese.
-This research and translation project aims to publish a selection of short stories by contemporary English language writers, some of which are being translated into Portuguese by University of Lisbon MA students, as part of their research projects in Literary Translation by University of Lisbon students, (jointly) supervised by Research Group 7 members.
+- 2007-…: Anthology of Short Stories in English translated into Portuguese.
+This research and translation project aims to publish a selection of short stories by contemporary English language writers, by recovering selected MA projects in Literary Translation by University of Lisbon students, (jointly) supervised by members of this RG.
 This project benefits from the cooperation of the conference president of the Society for the Study of the Short Story in English and is supervised by João de Almeida Flor, Alexandra Assis Rosa, Luísa Falcão, and Margarida Vale de Gato.
-This anthology comprises the Portuguese translation of short stories by Clark Blaise, Robert Olen Butler, Bharati Mukherjee, Clark Blaise, Ana Castillo, Claire Keegan and Tamas Dobozy (Society for the Study of the Short Story in English) as well as by Anita Endrezze, Salman Rushdie and Katherine Vaz.
+This anthology comprises the Portuguese translation of short stories by Clark Blaise, Robert Olen Butler, Ana Castillo, Tamas Dobozy, Claire Keegan, Bharati Mukherjee, Velma Pollard, (Society for the Study of the Short Story in English) as well as by Anita Endrezze, Salman Rushdie and Katherine Vaz.

 Prizes and awards:

-- 2008 – “Translation Studies Literature Grant” awarded to Research Group 7 by the European Society for Translation Studies (EST)
+- 2008 – “Translation Studies Literature Grant” awarded by the European Society for Translation Studies (EST)